-(CNN) — If you're planning a trip to Japan, here's what you'll need to know and expect if you want to visit during the global coronavirus pandemic.
+(CNN) — If you're planning to travel to Japan, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

 Japan was lauded for containing the virus during the first wave but has seen a surge in cases, with a major spike in November and December.